In today’s increasingly data-driven marketplace, you can’t have innovation without digital transformation (DT).

 - Listening to feedback and fresh ideas from internal stakeholders and team members while responding to customer reactions.

 - Fostering and investing in digital expertise throughout the company.

-- Considering how to incorporate new digital best practices and tools as they become
+- Considering how to incorporate new digital best practices and tools as they become available.

 - Paying attention to how changing conditions or shifting markets should impact your digital strategy.

 - Discovering new revenue streams enabled by new digital practices and transformed operations.

 In today’s ever-changing marketplace, your business should always be open to cutting-edge digital technologies that could further improve your processes.
 At any given point, that could mean considering mobile-first hardware, feature-rich cameras, or IoT sensors that generate new types of data.
 It could mean implementing custom software platforms that integrate with those new tech tools.